garylirocks/quickrefs/microsoft-entra-id.markdown

 ## Groups

-- Group types
+Group types

-  - Security groups
+- **Security groups**
+  - For access control(RBAC), assigning licenses, etc
   - Members can be
     - users
     - devices
     - service principals
     - and other groups
-    - For access control(RBAC), assigning licenses, etc
+- **Security groups (mail-enabled)**
+  - Can only contain users, NOT devices
+  - Need to be managed in M365 Admin center
-  - Microsoft 365
+- **Microsoft 365**
   - Members can only be users
-    - For sharing/collaboration over M365 apps: giving members access to shared mailbox, calendar, files, teams(not channels) in MS Teams, etc
+  - Has a shared email address, calendar and SharePoint site, OneNote notebook
+  - You could create a team in Teams from a group
-  - Distribution: for Exchange
+- **Distribution**
+  - A groups of email addresses (could have external email addresses)

-- Membership types
+Membership types:

-  - Assigned: assigned manually
+- **Assigned**: assigned manually
-  - Dynamic User: based on users' attributes
+- **Dynamic User**: based on users' attributes
-  - Dynamic Device: based on devices' attributes
+- **Dynamic Device**: based on devices' attributes

-Note:
+Notes:

 - In the Azure portal, you can see all the groups, but you can't edit some of them: